zilexa/Homeserver/filesystem/folderstructure/README.md

   - `/mnt/disks/{data1,data2,data3,data4}` (unless you use BTRFS RAID1 filesystem).
   - `/mnt/disks/parity1` not automounted, will be mounted during backup run.
   - `/mnt/disks/{backup1,backup2}` not automounted, will be mounted during backup run.
 - `/mnt/pool/Users` and `/mnt/pool/Media` --> the union of all files/folders on cache/data disks. the single access point to your data.
 Could be 1 drive, a MergerFS mountpoint or the mountpoint of your BTRFS RAID1 filesystem).
+When mounting the MergerFS pool, the folders (subvolumes behave just like folders) on the cache/datadisks will appear unionised inside `/mnt/pool/Media` and `/mnt/pool/Users`.

 _Helper folders:_
 - If you use MergerFS Tiered Cache: `/mnt/pool-nocache` --> the union but excluding the cache, required to offload the cache on a scheduled basis.